tbgicgeb/DriverFuse-2/README.md

 fusion gene based on mapping coordinates in structural variant and copy number variation.

-Driver\_object creates object of input fusion gene based on their mapping structural variant and copy number variation.
+Driver\_object creates an object of input fusion gene based on their mapping structural variant and copy number variation.

 Driver\_correlation\_coefficient plots the correlation coefficient